denisw160/InternetOfThingsRepository/thinger-sensortag/README.md

 ## Quickstart

-Setup your username, device, and device credentials in the file ```src/main.cpp```.
+Setup your username, device, and device credentials in the file ```run.sh```.
 Then you can start the client with ```./run.sh```, that will compile, start and run the thinger.io client.

 ## Notes for compiling on Raspberry Pi